Officer hurt in shootout in popular tourist area in Arkansas

 Authorities say the man carrying the gun was identified as 31-year-old Jonathan Allen Scott of Hot Springs.
 The wounded officer, Jonathan Smith, was treated and released from a hospital.

-The shootout occurred along the historic Bathhouse Row in Hot Springs National Park, about 55 miles (90 kilometers) southwest of Little Rock.
-The Sentinel-Record report ed that the area was crowded with tourists at the time — including some people who took refuge in the closet of a historic bathhouse — but no bystanders were hurt.
+The shootout occurred in Hot Springs National Park, about 55 miles (90 kilometers) southwest of Little Rock.
+The Sentinel-Record reported that the area was crowded with tourists — including some people who took refuge in the closet of a historic bathhouse — but no bystanders were hurt.

 One witness, Crystal Eskine of Louisiana, said she was at a nearby park when she saw a man “pumping a gun.”